enonic/doc-201/README.md

-# Introduction to Enonic
+# Enonic 201 ✌️

-An introductory guide to the Enonic universe.
+The second part of an introductory guide to the Enonic universe.

 These docs are written in asciidoc.
+The below content was copied directly from [the original introductory guide](https://github.com/enonic/doc-intro-to-enonic/), but should be applicable to this repository too.

 ## 🖊️ Working on the docs